 Investigate Macroinvertebrates in a Stream/River

-Head out to a local fresh water body (stream, river, lake, pond) with your whānau to learn about the cool creatures found living under the water and seen flying above it.
+Head out to a local stream, river, lake, or pond with your whānau to learn about the cool creatures found living under the water and seen flying above it- freshwater macroinvertebrates.

-Did you know that these can indicate how clean the water is?
+Did you know that scientists look for freshwater macroinvertebrates when they ae testing the water of a stream?
+They can indicate how clean the water is!
 Certain species are only found in very clean water, so if you find those ones, you know that the water is high quality.

 Activity- Look for Macroinvertebrates